U.S. lawmaker urges Trump administration to seek tougher rules for Chinese companies

 “Firms listed on American exchanges whose audits are shielded from inspection by [U.S. authorities] should be deregistered,” Rubio wrote.
 He added that Chinese firms whose audits are not provided to the U.S. audit watchdog, known as the PCAOB, should also be banned from American initial public offerings.

-The Treasury, the SEC, the Commodity Futures Trading Commission and the Federal Reserve, which received copies of the letter, did not immediately respond to requests for comment.
+The Treasury, the Commodity Futures Trading Commission and the Federal Reserve confirmed receipt of the letter while the SEC declined to comment.

 Pressure has been building in Washington to crack down on U.S.-listed Chinese companies that do not comply with U.S. disclosure and auditing rules since April, when China’s Luckin Coffee, which trades on the Nasdaq, said employees fabricated millions of dollars in sales.